THE LACEWEB - FUTURE POSSIBILITIES

 The Laceweb movement may be well placed to be a source of mediation therapy within cross culture conflict contexts as well as supporting contexts balancing indigenous and small minorities relating with governments and transnationals.

-The existence of a small, strange and interesting social movement out of the remote parts of Northern Australia foster nurturing of community self help healing ways, Intercultural Normative Model Areas (INMAs) and humane local governance processes is known to various Governments, to many UN bodies, to some in the the World Council of Churches, the Unrepresented Nations and Peoples Organisation (UNPO) and other global bodies.
+The existence of a small, strange and interesting social movement out of the remote parts of Northern Australia foster nurturing of community self help healing ways, Intercultural Normative Model Areas (INMAs) and humane local governance processes is known to various Governments, to many UN bodies, to some in the World Council of Churches, the Unrepresented Nations and Peoples Organisation (UNPO), and other global bodies as well as academics.
 Certain ones within the Laceweb are now of the opinion that it may be high tide in the ebb and flow of things that aspects of the Laceweb Movement be holistically recorded - hence this internet material is one such attempt.

 Laceweb Home Page